 In case of emergency, what medical response is available?

 Because U.S. medical insurance is not accepted in Cuba, Cuban-issued medical insurance is required for the length of stay.
 Insurance is provided with the purchase of an airline ticket.
 This will allow any visitor access to medical care while in Cuba.
+Travelers need to retain their boarding pass and provide this as proof of insurance at the time of service.

 Are commercial flights available to Cuba, and from which cities?